Omniverse-Web3-Labs/Introduction/docs/README.md

 <p align='center'>Figure.2 Create an Omniverse account through Polkadot.js/apps</p>

 ***Note that***:
+*For current versions of polkadot apps, you should change an option to enable this function: Settings -> General -> account options -> Allow local in-brower account storage*
 1. Choose `Raw seed`
 2. Choose `ECDSA (Non BTC/ETH compatible)` in `keypair crypto type`
 3. Record the value of the `secret seed`, which will be used in the Omniverse account tool.